 The ideal divestiture package in the agencies’ eyes is often an ‘on-going, stand-alone, autonomous business’ or division that includes all assets, personnel and contractual relationships necessary to compete and that does not meaningfully rely on other parts of the merging parties’ business.
 The agencies have also accepted divestiture of retail stores, factories, etc., where the divestiture includes all the assets needed to compete.
 For example, in 2014, the DOJ required the divestiture of two paper mills in clearing Verso Paper Corp’s acquisition of NewPage Holdings Inc.

 Indeed, the DOJ’s new Merger Remedies Manual identifies ‘[d]ivestiture of less than a standalone business’ as a ‘characteristic of proposed remedies that increase the risk’ that the ‘remedy will not effectively preserve competition’.
 Similarly, ‘[m]ixing and matching assets of both firms’ is identified as increasing risk.

-The antitrust agencies will also consider accepting divestiture of less than an existing business where it is ‘possible to assemble an acceptable set of assets from both of the merging firms to create a viable divestiture’.
-In order to do so, the agencies ‘must be persuaded that these assets will create a viable entity that will restore competition’.
+The antitrust agencies will also consider accepting divestiture of less than an existing business if it is ‘possible to assemble an acceptable set of assets from both of the merging firms to create a viable divestiture’.
+To do so, the agencies ‘must be persuaded that these assets will create a viable entity that will restore competition’.
 There are several examples of these types of divestitures, including numerous in the pharmaceutical sector.

 Scope relative to relevant market